-Dementia isn't a disease, but an umbrella term for neurological diseases that affects older people
+- Dementia isn’t a disease, but an umbrella term for neurological diseases that affects a person’s functioning

-Carers and aged care staff should lock behaviours and what may have triggered a behaviour to help manage any unexpected outbursts
+- Carers and aged care staff should notice behaviours and what may have triggered a behaviour to help manage any unexpected outbursts

-At first the changes could be subtle, not causing too much effect on the family or the person with dementia.
+At first, the changes could be subtle, not causing too much effect on the family or the person with dementia.

 Changes in behaviour can be very confronting and unpredictable.
-It all comes down to how a cognitive decline in a person with dementia affects their moods and emotions and this will be different for everyone.
+It all comes down to how a cognitive decline in a person with dementia affects their moods and emotions and this will be different for everyone with the condition.

 For family members, it can be difficult to watch their loved one slowly become someone they don’t know.

-It is equally difficult for the individual with dementia who is suddenly losing the ability to do things they have always loved as well as feeling more and more confused by what is happening around them.
+It is equally difficult for the individual with dementia who may suddenly lose the ability to do things they have always loved, as well as feeling more and more confused by what is happening around them.

 How is this happening?